malvill/rsschool-cv/cv.md

 ### Profile

-I am new to programming and willing to begin my career in web-development.
-I am a fast learner, and my curiosity pushes me forward, that's why I hope to achieve this goal by the end of next spring.
-I have worked in a team a lot during my university years, so coommunication and collaboration mean a lot for me.
-But I don't mind working individually as well.
+I am new to programming and willing to begin my career in web development.
+Fast learner, hard worker and team player.
+I am open to all opportunities and eager to gain knowledge and experience.

 ### Education